ThatOneCamel/FFXIVQuickLauncher/misc/yubikey-totp/README.md

 The `.lnk` file was made so that there was a nice little shortcut you could put on your desktop/taskbar for easy access

 ## Why I'm writing this
-I figure sometime in the distant [or near] future you'll come back to this and in the event your lost for whatever reason, this'll be here to get the cogs turning
+I figure sometime in the distant [or near] future you'll come back to this and in the event you're lost for whatever reason, this'll be here to get the cogs turning
 - Anything I didn't explain here, you should be able to figure out by ___reading___ the script(s)

 It wouldn't be the first time you picked this project back up *6+ months later...*